lbonomo/playground/aws/04_sql_ecr_ecs/README.md

 ## Docker
 https://docs.docker.com/cloud/ecs-integration/
-To build the image `docker build . -t worker`
+To build the image `docker-compose build`
-To run the image `docker run worker:latest`
+If we want to run, we can use `docker-compose run worker` this command load the `.env` file and set the environment.

 ## Amazon ECR
 [Amazon Elastic Container Registry](https://aws.amazon.com/es/ecr/)